|

 civilian settlement lying just to the south of Hadrian's Wall.
 The Roman Army Museum, situated beside one of

 the best preserved sections of the Wall, offers a captivating insight into the garrisons of Hadrian's Wall.
-Don't forget to check out what is happening at the moment on our excavation news page.
+Don't

 Music, Art & Culture, Entertainment